elastic/elasticsearch-js/README.md

 Download one of these browser-ready builds, or install them with `bower`

+NOTE: The entire API is compatible with IE 10+, Chrome, Firefox, Safari, and Opera. **IE 8 & 9** only support GET and POST requests cross-domain which is how the `'XhrConnection'` class makes it's requests.

  - [elasticsearch.js](dist/elasticsearch.min.js) - [dev](dist/elasticsearch.js)
    - uses the browser's native XMLHttpRequest object
-   - Fully Compatible with IE 10+, Chrome, Firefox, Safari, Opera
-   - Only GET and POST requests available in IE 8 & 9
    - Node style callbacks or promises provided by [when.js](https://github.com/cujojs/when)

 ```